-The popular stimulant cant definitely improve performance, but might have some drawbacks that most don’t consider.
+The popular stimulant can improve performance, but it might have some drawbacks that most people don’t consider.

 About The Author:

-Steve Magness is the cross country coach at the University of Houston and formerly coached alongside Alberto Salazar at the Nike Oregon Project.
+Steve Magness coaches cross country and track at the University of Houston and also advises several elite runners.
 He also maintains the blog ScienceOfRunning.com which is essentially a place for him to display his inner science and running nerd to the world.
 He owns a best of 4:01 for the mile and has a M.S. in Exercise Science from George Mason University.